ernestoherrera/FluentSql/README.md

 Please take a look at the Wiki

+## Known Issues

+- Does not support self join queries.
+- Does not issue a 'IS NULL' sql when looking for NULL values
+- Does not support any of the SqlServer Date functions
+- Does not support Group By Clause.

 ## Help out

 As an open source code project, contributing to enhance FluentSql is a key part to make great software: